Two security professionals explore the meaning of 'Secure by Design'.

 - The way you architect and construct your infrastructure, whether on-premise or in the cloud

-- How you continue to design and iterate your systems as you develop your processes, IT, and business strategies
+- How you continue to design and develop your systems as you refine your processes, IT, and business strategies

 What Presents the Biggest Risk to Your Security?

-Employees often present the biggest risk to security, so we asked two of our cyber-crime experts, Michael Bateman and Pravesh Kara, how organisations could improve culture.
+Employees often present the biggest risk to security, so we asked our Michael Bateman and Pravesh Kara how organisations could improve culture.

-Pravesh Kara answers the same question with respect to developers: “There's a lot of pride and competition in the developer community, so gamify it.
+Kara answers the same question in the context of developers: “There's a lot of pride and competition in the developer community, so gamify it.
 They already compete to be the top developer; who can create the most succinct and cleanest code for example.
 These attributes help towards securing coding principles, and therefore secure by design.”

 HOW SHOULD YOU Approach Secure by Design?

-An Adaptive Service Framework is the operating model for Adaptive Technology, comprising of three elements:
+An Adaptive Service Framework is the operating model for Adaptive Technology.
+It's made up of three elements: